So, You’re in the Market for a Comforter…

 Price & Value: Buffy

 Now, let’s talk dollars and cents.
 While all these comforters might give luxurious hugs, not all of them are wallet-friendly.
 When it comes to getting the most bang for your buck, Buffy’s Breeze Comforter takes the cake (yup, again).
 It comes in at a reasonable price without compromising on quality, sustainability, or durability.
-The Twin/Twin XL is available for as low as $175, the Full/Queen goes for $245, and the King/Cal King is $289.
+The Twin/Twin XL is available for as low as $190, the Full/Queen goes for $250, and the King/Cal King is $290.

 The Winner Takes it All: Buffy’s Breeze Comforter

 Buffy’s Breeze Comforter is the clear champion—giving you all the cozy feels without breaking the bank.
 The Breeze Comforter wins first place in every category for its unmatched quality and year-round convenience.
 It’s fluffy and cozy, temperature-regulating, eco-friendly, and extremely durable—which is, in our eyes, the best of all worlds.
+And critically, both the year-round comfort and the skin-safe chemistry are intrinsic to the fiber itself, which is why the Breeze performs the same way after its 50th wash as it did the first night under it.

 But hey, don’t take our word for it.
 Thousands of customers can’t seem to get enough of Buffy’s Breeze Comforter.
 And now we know why!
 What’s more: Buffy offers a free sleep trial, where you get to experience Buffy for 7 nights before buying, risk-free—on top of a 50 night return policy.
 Oh, and did we mention U.S. shipping is free?